Tell us about your job. What do you do?

 I got interested in making images of Earth-like planets around other stars.
 I first joined NASA in 2006 to help with the quest.

-What's one piece of advice you would give to others interested in a similar career?
+What's one piece of advice you would give to other scientists curious about citizen science?

 Who inspires you?